-Demonstrations
+Demonstrations and Tours

 **Schedule and exhibit availability subject to change**

-Demonstrations are 20 – 30 minutes in length.
+Demonstrations are 20 – 30 minutes in length

 11:30 am BUILDING SHELTERS: the Yacocomico way.
 At the Woodland Indian Hamlet, explore how the Yacocomico people may have constructed their homes.
 Through experimental archaeology, interpreters test tools and methods to uncover how these shelters were built and maintained.